SoftCircuits/HtmlMonkey/README.md

 The code also include a WinForms application to display the parsed data nodes.
 This was mostly done for testing the parser, but offers some functionality that may be useful for inspecting the original markup.

+## Getting Started

+Once you have aquired an HTML file, you can use either of the static methods `HtmlDocument.FromHtml()` or `HtmlDocument.FromFile()` to parse the HTML and create an `HtmlDocument` object.

 ##### Parse an HTML String

 **Example 1**